SOLID Principles: Interface Segregation Principle (ISP)

 Unclean Example (Not Following) ISP

-Imagine a banking application with a single interface called BankAccount
+Imagine a banking application with a single interface called BankAccount that contains all functionalities a user might need:

 public interface BankAccount {